 Phase 1: Information Gathering

-This phase is all about gathering project information to better identify, understand and refine the project’s primary goal.
-It helps identify the user needs, build team knowledge on the project and understand the specific function and requirements of each project item.
+This phase is when the project manager gathers information to better identify, understand, and refine the project’s primary goal.
+It helps identify the user needs, build team knowledge on the project, and understand the specific functions and requirements of each project item.

-Information such as the project scope, budget, schedule, and risks are all collected and then further analysed to finalize the priorities of the project and identify general areas of improvement.
-For engineering and construction projects, this phase can also include site visits and meetings with project teams to help value engineering teams familiarize themselves with all key project components.
+Information such as the project scope, budget, schedules, and risks are all collected and further analysed with the intention of finalising the priorities of the project.
+This information can also assist project managers identify areas for improvement.
+For engineering and construction projects, this phase can also include site visits and meetings with project teams.
+These meetings can assist the value engineering team familiarise themselves with all key project components.

 Phase 2: Function Analysis

-Function analysis helps teams better understand what they need simply over what they want.
+Function analysis helps teams better understand what they need over what they want.

-Functions can be separated into primary and secondary functions.
-Primary functions represent the core function and reason for the project’s existence.
-Secondary functions are functions that are undertaken beyond the primary functions.
+We can separate functions into primary and secondary functions.
+Primary functions represent the core function, and reasons for the project’s existence.
+Secondary functions are functions which the project manager undertakes beyond the primary function.
 Through this process, teams can better assess the cost/value relationships between different elements within a project.

 Phase 3: Creative Brainstorming

-This is the critical phase where teams brainstorm for alternative solutions that can achieve the intended function and value listed in prior phases.
-Effective brainstorming techniques are applied to encourage team synergy, a state in which one idea triggers other ideas whether they be similar, adjoining or contrasting.
+This is the critical phase where teams brainstorm for alternative solutions to achieve the identified functions and value.
+A project manager may utilise effective brainstorming techniques to encourage team synergy, a state where one idea triggers other ideas.
 The more open the discussion and the more creative the ideas, the better!
-The proposed solutions will be formulated based on the verb/noun combinations identified during the function analysis phases, similar to task identification in work breakdown exercises.
+The team can formulate proposed solutions based on the verb/noun combinations identified during the function analysis phases.
+You can think of this phase like task identification in work breakdown exercises.

-Through this process, the team generates an extensive list of potential solutions to individual elements and then prepare them for the next stage where they will evaluate and prioritize ideas to be further implemented.
+Through this process, the team generates an extensive list of elements and solution.
+This brainstorming phase prepares the team for the next stage, where the team evaluates and prioritises ideas to further implement them.

 Phase 4: Evaluation

-The evaluation stage focuses on creating a shortlist of the ideas listed by evaluating the value of each suggested solution and its alternatives.
-Through previous identified goals, priorities and functions, teams can weigh all their options using a matrix for analysis and creating a prioritised shortlist of solutions to be considered for the next stage.
+The evaluation stage focuses on creating a shortlist of the ideas.
+The team should create this list by evaluating the value of each suggested solution and its alternatives.
+Teams can weigh up options by using a matrix for analysis, based around previously identified goals, priorities and functions.
+This matrix will allow project managers to easily determine what the best solutions are, and they can shortlist these.

 Phase 5: Development